josephrexme/josephrex.me/content/post/2019-06-27-we-are-all-wrong.md

   - opinions
 ---
 We hate being wrong as humans and that often clouds our judgement in different situations.
-Even when we are certainly wrongly but have held on to a belief for so long, we let [confirmation bias][1] impeded our acknowledgement of the truth that we are wrong.
+Even when we are certainly wrong but have held on to a belief for so long, we let [confirmation bias][1] impede our acknowledgement of the truth that we are wrong.
 <!--more-->